Equipping Washington Medical Students for the Rapidly Evolving Health Care Environment

 Through classroom and clinical experiences, the Elson S. Floyd College of Medicine will prepare you to be a leader in patient care, in your health care system, and in your community.
 Faculty are graduates of some of the most highly regarded medical education programs in the nation.
 You will learn from practicing clinicians and active research scientists.

 “A significant proportion of your medical education can and will be personalized.
 You will have a group of faculty who’ve got your back.
-You are going to have a community behind you that is enthusiastic about your future as a doctor.”—Dawn DeWitt, MD, MSC, MACP, FRACP, Associate Dean of Clinical Education, Spokane Campus
+You are going to have a community behind you that is enthusiastic about your future as a doctor.”—Dawn DeWitt, MD, MSC, MACP, FRACP, Senior Associate Dean, Center for InterProfessional Health Education Research & Scholarship (CIPHERS)

 When you enter the Elson S. Floyd College of Medicine, faculty will assess your skills and help you tailor your learning experience.
 Your mentor will help you personalize your curriculum as you progress toward the MD degree.
 In order to graduate with an MD, you will need to achieve a specific set of competencies.
 Faculty will help you master those skills and topics.
 If you have already mastered specific competencies, faculty will encourage you to invest your time and attention in other learning opportunities available through the college.